modelop/modelop.github.io/Archived/Product Documentation/Java Model Runner.md

 ## Stream Encoding

-In v1.5, the Java runner only supports JSON encoding for input/output streams.
+The Java runner only supports JSON and CSV encodings for input/output streams.